Daniel J. Frey

 What do you believe?

-The surface tells you nothing about what takes place below.
+The surface of the ocean tells you nothing about what takes place below.

 When you live on the surface, the tides are out of your control.